 Weld joint designs shall be shown in the construction plans and shall be approved in association with the approval of the windlass design.
-Welding procedures and welders shall be qualified in accordance with the requirements of Part XIV "Welding".
-Welding consumables shall be type-approved by the class society.
-The degree of non-destructive examination of welds and post-weld heat treatment, if any, shall be specified and submitted for consideration.
+Welding procedures and welders shall be qualified in accordance with the requirements of Sections 2, 5 and 6 of Part XIV "Welding".